rebcabin/rebcabin.github.io/LambdaThePynultimateImperative006.md

     print(e.args)
 ```

-The tail-call version does not.
-Notice the domain code `fact_iter` is EXACTLY the same as in the recursive version above.
+Call via `LOOP3` does not.
+Notice the domain code `fact_iter` is EXACTLY the same as in the recursive call above.

 ```{code-cell} ipython3
 try: